 INVESTING TOO EARLY: One of the hazards of being a value investor is that every now and then you are bound to buy stocks too early.
 Over the last few years, we have communicated through our letters, our deep concern about the easy credit, irresponsible lending, housing bubble and the potential dangers of derivatives like CDOs (collateralized debt obligations) impacting financial companies.
-As pessimistic as we were over the years, we did not anticipate how severely these factors would paralyze and cripple the financial system when the bubble did burst.
-There was no place to hide.
+As pessimistic as we were over the years, we did not anticipate how

-7The alternative method of purchasing Chou Associates Fund in \$US has been offered since September 2005.
+&lt;sup>7The alternative method of purchasing Chou Associates Fund in \$US has been offered since September 2005.
 Performance for years prior to September 2005 are based on the \$US equivalent conversion of the results of the Chou Associates Fund (\$CAN).
 The investments in the Chou Associates Fund (\$CAN) are the same as the investments in Chou Associates Fund (\$US) except for the currency applied.